embercsi/ember-csi/README.md

 ```

 There is also an example of testing a Ceph cluster using a user called "cinder" and the "volumes" pool.
-For the Ceph/RBD backend, due to a limitation in Cinder, we need to have both the credentials and the configuration in `/etc/ceph` for it to work.
+For the Ceph/RBD backend, due to a limitation in Cinder, we need to have both the credentials and the configuration in `/etc/ceph` for it to work:

 ```
     $ cd examples/baremetal